Skip to content

 Practical Strategy 4: Sodium Caprate and Medium-Chain Fats

-While you don't necessarily need a specific sodium caprate supplement, incorporating coconut oil or MCT oil into the meal you have with berberine may provide a similar, albeit milder, effect.
+Incorporating coconut oil or MCT oil into your meal may provide a similar, albeit milder, effect.

 Practical Strategy 5: The Microbiome Connection

-Dihydroberberine is roughly five times more absorbable than standard berberine.
-Once it passes through the intestinal wall and into the blood, it naturally converts back into berberine.
+Why Dihydroberberine Matters Dihydroberberine is roughly five times more absorbable than standard berberine.
+Once it passes into the blood, it naturally converts back into berberine.
+This means your gut health directly impacts supplement efficacy.

 How to support this process:

-- Eat plenty of fibre: This feeds the bacteria responsible for the conversion.
+• Eat plenty of fibre: Feeds the bacteria responsible for the conversion.

-- Hydration: Water is essential for the mucosal lining where these bacteria live and work.
+• Hydration: Essential for the mucosal lining where bacteria live.

 Practical Strategy 6: Piperine (Black Pepper Extract)

-While the research on piperine and berberine is not as extensive as it is for turmeric, some studies suggest a similar benefit.
-Piperine may inhibit certain enzymes (like CYP3A4) that break down berberine in the gut and liver before it has a chance to circulate.
-Adding a pinch of black pepper to your meal or choosing a supplement that includes a small amount of piperine may provide that extra edge in absorption.
+Piperine (black pepper extract) is often used with turmeric to inhibit liver excretion.
+While research on berberine is less extensive, some studies suggest piperine may inhibit enzymes (like CYP3A4) that break down berberine in the gut and liver.
+Adding a pinch of black pepper to your meal may provide a small edge in absorption.

 Avoiding the "First-Pass" Effect

-Instead of taking 1500mg once a day, taking 500mg three times a day (with breakfast, lunch, and dinner) keeps a more consistent level of the compound in your system.
-This "trickle" approach ensures the liver isn't overwhelmed by one giant spike and allows for a steady metabolic support throughout the 24-hour cycle.
+Instead of taking 1500mg once a day, taking 500mg three times a day (with breakfast, lunch, and dinner) keeps blood levels more stable.
+This "trickle" approach ensures the liver isn't overwhelmed and allows for steady metabolic support.

 Managing Potential Interactions

-Because berberine is so effective at what it does, it can interact with the way your body processes other things.
-For instance, because it inhibits certain liver enzymes (to stay in your system longer), it might also cause other supplements or medications to stay in your system longer.
+Because berberine inhibits certain liver enzymes to stay in your system longer, it might also cause other supplements or medications to do the same.

 Choosing the Right Supplement